xtianbong/mben6270/README.md

 For a different OS, use the appropriate installer from here https://www.atlassian.com/git/tutorials/install-git.

-When you're done installing and verifying that it runs properly, clone the repository with the following command (you can choose any convinient directory):
+When you're done installing and verifying that it runs properly, clone the repository with the following command (you can choose any convinient directory--for my machine, I chose /User/jose/Documents):

 ```
+$ cd /User/jose/Documents
 $ git clone https://github.com/josefelixsandoval/wlu.git
 ```